 Have you ever seen a job description that states “writing in joined up is an essential requirement”?
 I doubt it.

-Yet here we are in 2018 making ALL children write with a pencil in joined up writing and then allowing them to graduate one by one with a licence that allows them to use a pen.
+Yet here we are in the 21st Century making ALL children write with a pencil in joined up writing and then allowing them to graduate one by one with a licence that allows them to use a pen.

 Have you ever heard anything so ridiculous as a licence to use a pen.
-We’re not talking about a licence to use scissors or any other sharp objects that you might consider some children not ready to use in a safe manor, no those things are given to ALL children in a bid to tick the box of inclusive practice at the age of 4, but a pen, no that’s a serious business that takes years of training and an actual licence.
+We’re not talking about a licence to use scissors or any other sharp objects that you might consider some children not ready to use in a safe manor.
+No those things are given to ALL children in a bid to tick the box of inclusive practice at the age of 4, but a pen, no that’s a serious business that takes years of training and an actual pen licence.

 This self torture of a child, their constant questioning of their own ability and their comparison to other peers is exactly what teachers have been trying to reduce and remove and in most cases have done so successfully, yet here we are still are using this method to single out those with neat handwriting from those with scruffy, illegible writing.

 It was barbaric when I was a child and it is barbaric now.

 I vividly remember this from my days in school and then 8 years later when my little brother went through the same thing.
 What the teachers seem to be missing is that to a 7 year old child being told you have to continue to write with a pencil when your friends have been given pens seems like a punishment and a way to ridicule and embarrass them, not a way to encourage them to try harder.

 And now history is repeating itself with my own children and their friends.
 Where their conversations have turned to talking about which lucky few received their pen licences this week and who still has to use the pencil of doom.
 The pencil that threatens to break or go blunt at any given moment meaning they have to get even further behind with their work as they hunt for another one or take the walk of shame over to the bin and sharpen their own, heaven forbid they should pick up a pen they have no licence to use.